Bali, a popular travel destination in Southeast Asia, is known for its beautiful blue water, perfect white sand beaches, and entertaining beach clubs.

 Before you go to Nusa Penida, make sure you take a lot of cash with you.
 Though there are ATMs on the island, they are rarely functional.
 If you get seasick easily, take a motion sickness pill before you go.
 Always travel with a multi-purpose medicine kit.

-The best way to get around in Nusa Penida is by driving your own scooter or moped.
+The best way to get around in Nusa Penida is by renting and a scooter or moped.
 If you are not experienced, you also have the option to rent a private driver and a car.
-It is not as expensive as you think.
+Just like in Bali, this option is quite affordable, especially if you are traveling in a group.

-Because it might be difficult to travel in Nusa Penida, I recommend getting a tour beforehand!
+Because it might be difficult to travel in Nusa Penida, getting a Nusa Penida tour beforehand is not a bad option!

 Things to Do in Nusa Penida